adamhaile/surplus/README.md

 input.type === "text";
 ```

-The `ref` property fulfills a very similar role to the `ref` property in React, except that since nodes are created immediately in Surplus, it does not take a function but a reference.
+The `ref` property fulfills a very similar role to the `ref` property in React, except that since nodes are created immediately in Surplus, it does not take a function but an assignable expression.

 ### Special `fn` property